Protect your home with a smart smoke detector that delivers fast alerts, CO monitoring, and seamless smart home integration.

 Types of alarms

-All door and window alarms basically do the same thing – they tell your security system whether a door or window is open or closed.
+All door and window alarms basically do the same thing: they tell your security system whether a door or window is open or closed.
 Depending on your security system and its settings, this may result in a simple notification beep when your alarm isn’t set, or trigger your much-louder security alarm when your system is set.

 These alarms can further be classified by the different types of doors and the ways they are placed or installed:

-• Recessed sensors are installed inside the windows or doors themselves.
+- Recessed sensors are installed inside the windows or doors themselves.
 These provide a hidden, seamless look, but typically require professional installation.

-• Surface-mounted sensors are mounted directly on the door or window.
+- Surface-mounted sensors are mounted directly on the door or window.
 This makes them easier to be moved as needed.

 Whether you get hardwired or wireless, recessed or surface-mounted depends on your individual needs.
 Hardwired don’t require batteries, but they don’t have the same flexibility as a wireless sensor that can be moved.
 Recessed may look neater, but they are more complicated to install.
 Keep these things in mind as you determine the best fit for your home.

-How door and window alarms work
+How do door and window alarms work?

 Door and window alarms use two main parts—a contact sensor and magnet—to tell whether your door or window is open or closed.
 One of the contacts is placed on the stationary part of the door or window, like the frame or wall.
 The magnet is installed on the moving part.
 When the contact is broken, the door sensors send a signal to the panel, and the alarm is triggered.